bibbox/app-molgenis/README.md

 Within BIBBOX you can use the [BIBBOX APP Store](http://bibbox.readthedocs.io/en/latest/admin-documentation/ "BIBBOX App Store") to install a lot of software tools.
 After the installation is finished you can start your application in the dashboard.

+### Install Environment Variables

+ * ADMIN_PASSWORD = admin user password

+The default values for the standalone installation are:

+ * ADMIN_PASSWORD = admin

 ## Docker Images Used
  * [molgenis/molgenis-frontend:8.7.2](https://hub.docker.com/r/molgenis/molgenis-frontend/), offical molgenis-frontend container
  * [molgenis/molgenis-app:8.7.2](https://hub.docker.com/r/molgenis/molgenis-app), offical molgenis-app container